 Due to life's challenges and pleasures, nearly everyone gets tired — even thoroughly exhausted — now and then.
 It's when symptoms become chronic that our health becomes compromised.

-Here, Jennifer Earvolino, MD, a primary care physician at Rush University Medical Center, offers 5 facts everyone should know about fatigue.
+Here, Jennifer Earvolino, MD, a primary care physician at RUSH, offers five facts everyone should know about fatigue.

 1. Symptoms of fatigue vary.